 This facility is located on a 20-hectare site in Whitmire, Union County South Carolina and specializes in the production of treated wood poles.
-It is equipped with two treating cylinders, a peeler and four dry kilns.
+It is equipped with two treating cylinders, four steam kilns, a peeler and four dry kilns.
 The facility uses water-borne preservatives in the treating process and has an annual capacity of about 85,000 cubic metres of poles per year.

-Capital expenditures of approximately US\$837,000 were dedicated to complete the installation of a new peeler as well as boiler and improvements to the preservative mix process during the year ended December 31, 2019.
+Capital expenditures of approximately US\$40,000 were dedicated to building a concrete pad in the kiln loading area during the year ended December 31, 2020.